Jing Wen

 Li Jingwen (李静雯 (Lǐ Jìngwén); born 1993), professionally known as Jing Wen, is a Chinese fashion model.
 She is considered by Vogue as one of the top models from China.
 She is known for modeling for Prada.
 From July 2017 to 2020, she was ranked as one of the Top 50 models in the fashion industry by models.com.
 Currently, she is listed on models.com's Money Girls list.
 Jing Wen has been on the cover of Vogue Italia and Vogue China.

 Career

 Jing Wen started her career by signing with a local Chinese agency then Supreme Model Management in New York.
 She is currently signed to Supreme's mother agency Women Management.

 Advertising

 In addition to Prada campaigns, she has modeled in advertisements for Calvin Klein, 7 For All Mankind Jeans, Dior, Topshop, Zara, Victoria Beckham, Tommy Hilfiger, Coach, Inc. and Salvatore Ferragamo among others.
 She also starred in an H&M beauty campaign.

 Runway

-Jing has walked for Louis Vuitton, Prada, Chanel, She has walked the walked the runway for Christian Dior, Chanel, Alexandre Vauthier, Elie Saab, Viktor & Rolf, J. Mendel, Giambattista Valli, Valentino, Proenza Schouler, Burberry, Roberto Cavalli, Marc Jacobs, and Marni among many others.
+Jing has walked for Louis Vuitton, Prada, Chanel, She has walked the runway for Dior, Chanel, Alexandre Vauthier, Elie Saab, Viktor & Rolf, J. Mendel, Giambattista Valli, Valentino, Proenza Schouler, Burberry, Roberto Cavalli, Marc Jacobs, and Marni, among many others.